NICMx/rdap-server/behavior-configuration.md

         #Optional. anonymous, username.
 Default 'anonymous'.
         anonymous_username =

-2. Set up the variables that you want, each one is preceded by a small description of it.
+2. Adjust the variables however you see fit.
+Each one is preceded by a small description of it.

 3. Run the server and make a request to test the configuration.

 Other relevant notes:

-* **WEB-INF** folder is the default location for the **configuration.properties** file, but you can configure the folder where the server will read that file:
+* The **WEB-INF** folder is the default location of the **configuration.properties** file, but you can define a new location by following these steps:

-    1. In the **WEB-INF/web.xml**, find the following lines:
+    1. In **WEB-INF/web.xml**, find the following lines:

 			```
 			<!-- <context-param> -->